open/close all folders

 - The October 13, 2010 episode was dedicated to Sanjay Singh, one of their regular EMTs, who had died the previous week.
 (Sanjay appeared in that episode, which was filmed several months before.)

-- On The West Wing, the next episode airing after John Spencer's death started with a brief fourth-wall-breaking tribute by Martin Sheen.
-But because they'd filmed ahead, Spencer's character didn't die until several weeks later.
+- The West Wing: The first episode airing after John Spencer's death, "Running Mates" started with a tribute by Martin Sheen.
+But because they'd filmed ahead, Leo McGarry didn't die until several weeks later in "Election Day: Part II".

 - Star Trek: The Next Generation episode "Unification I" included a memorial title card for creator Gene Roddenberry.